vipinkumar1710/portscanner/README.md

 # portscanner
-It's a simple port scanner in python which uses Threads for speed, some animations 😜 and it can perform UDP,TCP and ping scan
+It's a simple port scanner in python which uses Threads for speed, some animations 😜 and it can perform UDP,TCP and ICMP scan

 ![Screenshot from 2021-03-05 11-28-07](https://user-images.githubusercontent.com/42378111/110073887-36101980-7da6-11eb-915b-b9aaa55dd841.png)